pydantic/pydantic/docs/pydantic_people.md

 These are the users that have reviewed the most Pull Requests from others, assisting with code quality, documentation, bug fixes, feature requests, etc.

 {{ top_reviewers }}

-## Maintainers

-These are the current maintainers of the Pydantic repo.
-Feel free to tag us if you have questions, review requests, or feature requests for which you'd like feedback!

-{{ maintainers }}

 ## About the data